-The MISSION of Trinity Academy is to provide a Christian-ethos school of character that is for the whole community.
+The MISSION of Trinity Academy, as part of the Emmanuel Schools Foundation Trust, is to provide a Christian-ethos school of character that is for the whole community.

 We build good character.
 We learn about good character, why it matters and how to develop it.